 No. Where any publicly owned water assets transfer to Tiaki Wai, there will be no need for private landowners to be involved.
 This is because the legal transfer will be between the Councils (as current owners) and Tiaki Wai, as the new water organisation that will become the owner of all water services assets.

 Meters are central to managing demand and deferring the need for costly new water sources.
 They help customers understand and manage their water use.
 They also help with finding network leaks and private property leaks more quickly.
 Meters also allow for volumetric charging; that is, paying a charge based on the amount of water used.
+The details of how volumetric charging would be applied, including the proportion of volumetric and fixed costs, will be developed in coming years, and people will be consulted before changes are made.

 You can expect to continue to receive separate volumetric/ metered water invoices on the same frequency that you receive them from your council currently; but from 1 July 2026, they will be from Tiaki Wai.